-So perhaps you’ve been kettlebell training for a long time and are used to the kettlebell training swing, now you’re thinking about doing a kettlebell sport course, great, you should!
-I too had an interest in kettlebell sport, I’ve analysed the GS swing and I have put some points together that will hopefully help your transition from kettlebell training swing to kettlebell sport swing easier.
+So perhaps you’ve been kettlebell training for a long time and are used to the most common kettlebell training swing, now you’re thinking about doing a kettlebell sport course, great, you should!
+I too have an interest in kettlebell sport, I’ve analyzed the GS swing and put some points together that will hopefully help your transition from the common hip hinge swing to the kettlebell sport swing easier.

-Of course like anything, there are many ways to do the swing, some kettlebell sport champions implement different techniques, but following are some of the basic differences between kettlebell training and kettlebell sport that I think will make your transitioning much easier.
-If it helped any at all, please let me know.
+Of course like anything, there are many ways to do the swing, some kettlebell sports champions implement different techniques, but the following are some of the basic differences between the hip hinge swing and kettlebell sport that will make your transition much easier.

 - the kettlebell sport swing transfers to cleans and snatches